A-fethi/alx-system_engineering-devops/0x19-postmortem/README.md

 <h2>Corrective and Preventative Measures:</h2>
 <h3>Improvements/Fixes:</h3>
-<p>&emsp;:small_orange_diamond:Implement a rigourous pre-deployement testing process, including checking the performance of the code, to prevent future regressions.</p>
+<p>&emsp;:small_orange_diamond:Implement a rigourous pre-deployment testing process, including checking the performance of the code, to prevent future regressions.</p>
-<p>&emsp;:small_orange_diamond:Elevate the platform's awarness with enhaced monitoring and alerting systems to detect anomalies quicker than a detective in mystery novel.</p>
+<p>&emsp;:small_orange_diamond:Elevate the platform's awarness with enhanced monitoring and alerting systems to detect anomalies quicker than a detective in mystery novel.</p>
 <p>&emsp;:small_orange_diamond:Consider introducing a "feature flag" system to allow for safer deployments and quicker rollbacks without turning the entire platform into a rollercoaster.</p>
 <p>&emsp;:small_orange_diamond:Schedule a post-incident review to identify lessons learned and areas for improvement in incident response, with tes and biscuits.</p>
 <h3>Tasks:</h3>
 <p>&emsp;:small_orange_diamond:Organize performance tests as part of the pre-deployment process to catch performance regressions before they cause digital traffic jams.</p>
-<p>&emsp;:small_orange_diamond:Enhace monitoring systems to send alerts faster than an espresso machine serving your favorite brew.</p>
+<p>&emsp;:small_orange_diamond:Enhance monitoring systems to send alerts faster than an espresso machine serving your favorite brew.</p>
 <p>&emsp;:small_orange_diamond:Ivestigate the implementation of a "feature flag" system for safer deployements.</p>
 <p>&emsp;:small_orange_diamond:Host a post-incident review to gather insights, share anecdotes, and create an action plan to ensure a smoother digital ride.</p>